 The reason I mention this is that it ties in with my point that the drawings themselves aren’t what matter here, it’s the act of looking and recording, feeling what you see, trying to catch the motion and the fluidity of movement.

 Without the practice of looking and drawing like this, recording what I see, free from any interest in the end product; I feel my botanical and natural science illustrations would be far poorer and I’d be unable to add movement to them, or to feel my way around a leaf or a feather as confidently.

 Bullfinch finished illustration Pyrrhula pyrrhula

-There are many different drawing techniques that are worth pursuing – recording negative space, blind-contour drawing, continual line drawing (many of these are discussed and explained in the brilliant “Drawing on the Right Side of the Brain” by Betty Edwards; the main point is to do it.
+There are many different drawing techniques that are worth pursuing.
+Some are recording negative space, blind-contour drawing and continual line drawing.
+Many of these are discussed and explained in the brilliant “Drawing on the Right Side of the Brain” by Betty Edwards.
+The main point is to do it.
 Draw whatever you see whenever you feel like it.
 Keep your eyes and your skills fresh and supple.
 Don’t even think about what the result will be.
 Just do it.
 You’ll be very glad that you do.